Point Bush Ecosanctuary is creating a predator-proof fenced conservation area for native birdlife & flora to flourish in South CanterburyCanterbury

 Our vision for the future is to create a predator-proof fenced Ecosanctuary, with a goal of securing the area for more native bird species to make their home here and to regenerate more of the land into native forest.
 Point Bush Ecosanctuary is a community trust, with free public access at all times throughout the year.

 When you visit you can make use of our extensive public walking and mountain biking trails.
 We are a registered non-profit organisation and all donations and proceeds go directly back into our conservation projects!
 Over the coming year our focus is to complete the Ecosanctuary predator-proof fence which will surround the 90-hectare forest completely.

 Transformation takes time, and this certainly rings true at Point Bush Ecosanctuary.
-What started as a simple task of tree planting nearly 30 years ago has bloomed into a big vision and dedication to the future.
-Now the area is a thriving regenerated native forest - home to native birds who are flourishing in their expanded habitat.
-This area was gifted to the community with the establishment of a QEII covenant over 20 years ago protecting this important community asset for the future.
+What started as a simple task of propagation and tree planting nearly 30 years ago has bloomed into a larger vision and increased dedication to the future.
+Now the first area of planting and regeneration is a thriving native forest - home to native birds who are flourishing in their expanded habitat.
+This area was protected in perpetuity as an important community asset with the establishment of a QEII covenant some 20 years ago.

-In 2019 the Point Bush Ecological Restoration Trust was established with the purpose of permanently gifting the hill block and public trails as part of an Ecosanctuary for future generations to enjoy.
+In 2019 the Point Bush Ecological Restoration Trust was established with the purpose of permanently protecting as well as gifting the hill block land and public trails as part of a 90 Ha Ecosanctuary for future generations to enjoy.